Catholic Charieties of Southeast Texas Logo-Bannerhomeabout usvolunteercontactemployee

 Fax: (409) 832-0145

-Catholic Charities of Southeast Texas is the only non-profit in Southeast Texas recognized by the Board of Immigration Appeals (BIA) and U.S. Citizenship and Immigration Service (USCIS) to provide legal immigration services to clients.
+Catholic Charities of Southeast Texas is the only non-profit in Southeast Texas recognized by the BIA and U.S. Citizenship and Immigration Service (USCIS), formerly known as Immigration and Naturalization Service (INS), to provide legal immigration services to clients.
 The Immigration Services Director is accredited to represent clients in immigration matters before the USCIS.
-Thanks to grants and other sources of funding, these legal services can be provided to low-to-moderate income families at little or no cost.

 Training is an essential part of our program and is required to obtain and maintain BIA Accreditation.
 Each year, staff attends national trainings on Immigration Law given by immigration law experts.
-In addition to attending trainings, staff is involved in attending meetings with USCIS and other community-based organizations, allowing us to keep abreast of current immigration law and changes in the law.
-Immigration Services staff speak both English and Spanish.
+In addition to attending trainings staff is involved in attending meetings with USCIS and other community based organizations allowing us to keep abreast of current immigration law and changes in the law.

 Services Provided: